codegouvfr/codegouvfr-data/CONTRIBUTING.md

     git config format.subjectPrefix ‘PATCH codegouvfr-data’.

-Commit messages are preferably written in English.
+Commit messages should be written in English.

 You can also create an account on <https://sr.ht> and send us your username, we will give you write access and you can publish your contributions directly on the `main` branch.